apache/yunikorn-core/README.md

 ## How can I get involved?

-Apache YuniKorn (incubating) community includes engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabet).
+Apache YuniKorn (Incubating) community includes engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabet).
 Want to join the community?
 We welcome any form of contributions, code, documentation or suggestions!